neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And I hope you'll pardon some of the long quotes in this, but I feel like breaking them up is to lose some of the impact.

-Herman Friedrich Grebe's eyewitness account of what he saw goes like this quote on fifth October 1942 when I visited the building office at Dunbow, Monaikis and I went directly to the pits.

-Nobody bothered us.

-Now I heard rifle shots in quick succession from behind one of the earth mounds.

-The people who had got off the trucks, men, women and children of all ages had to undress upon the order of an SS man who carried a riding or dog whip.

-They had to put down their clothes in fixed places, sorted according to shoes, top clothing and under clothing.

-I saw a heap of shoes of about 800 to a thousand pairs, great piles of under linen and clothing.

-Without screaming or weeping, these people undressed, stood around in family groups, kissed each other, said farewells and waited for a sign from another SS man who stood near the pit with a whip in his hand.

-He continues.

-During the 15 minutes that I stood near the pit, I heard no complaint or plea for mercy.

-I watched a family of about eight persons, a man and a woman, both about 50 with their children of about one, eight and ten, and two grown-up daughters of about twenty to twenty-four.

-An old woman with snow-white hair was holding the one-year-old child in her arms and singing to it and tickling it.

-The child was cooing with delight.

-The couple were looking on with tears in their eyes.

-The father was holding the hand of a boy of about ten years old and speaking to him softly.

-The boy was fighting his tears.

-The father pointed toward the sky, stroked his head, and seemed to explain something to him.

-At that moment the SS man at the pit shouted something to his comrade.

-The latter counted off about twenty persons and instructed them to go behind the earth mound.

-Among them was the family which I have mentioned.

-I well remember a girl, slim and with black hair, who as she passed close to me, pointed to herself and said, "Twenty-three."

-I walked around the mound and found myself confronted by a tremendous grave.

-People were closely wedged together and lying on top of each other so that only their heads were visible.

-Nearly all had blood running over their shoulders from their heads.

-Some of the people shot were still moving.

-Some were lifting their arms and turning their heads to show that they were still alive.

-The pit was already two-thirds full.

-I estimated that it already contained about a thousand people.

-I looked for the man who did the shooting, he testified.

-He was an SS man who sat at the edge of the narrow end of the pit, his feet dangling into the pit.

-He had a tommy gun on his knees, and he was smoking a cigarette.

-The people, completely naked, went down some steps which were cut in the clay wall of the pit and clamored over the heads of the people lying there, to the place where the SS man directed them.

-They lay down in front of the dead or injured people, some caressed those who were still alive and spoke to them in a low voice.

-Then I heard a series of shots.

-I looked into the pit and saw that the bodies were twitching, or the heads lying already motionless on top of the bodies that lay before them.

-Blood was running from their necks.

-I was surprised that I was not ordered away, but I saw that there were two or three postmen in uniform nearby.

-The next batch was approaching already.

-They went down into the pit, lined themselves up against the previous victims, and were shot."

-End quote.
+Herman Friedrich Grebe's eyewitness account of what he saw goes like this:

+> on fifth October 1942 when I visited the building office at Dunbow, Monaikis and I went directly to the pits.
+>
+> Nobody bothered us.
+>
+> Now I heard rifle shots in quick succession from behind one of the earth mounds.
+>
+> The people who had got off the trucks, men, women and children of all ages had to undress upon the order of an SS man who carried a riding or dog whip.
+>
+> They had to put down their clothes in fixed places, sorted according to shoes, top clothing and under clothing.
+>
+> I saw a heap of shoes of about 800 to a thousand pairs, great piles of under linen and clothing.
+>
+> Without screaming or weeping, these people undressed, stood around in family groups, kissed each other, said farewells and waited for a sign from another SS man who stood near the pit with a whip in his hand.

+> During the 15 minutes that I stood near the pit, I heard no complaint or plea for mercy.
+>
+> I watched a family of about eight persons, a man and a woman, both about 50 with their children of about one, eight and ten, and two grown-up daughters of about twenty to twenty-four.
+>
+> An old woman with snow-white hair was holding the one-year-old child in her arms and singing to it and tickling it.
+>
+> The child was cooing with delight.
+>
+> The couple were looking on with tears in their eyes.
+>
+> The father was holding the hand of a boy of about ten years old and speaking to him softly.
+>
+> The boy was fighting his tears.
+>
+> The father pointed toward the sky, stroked his head, and seemed to explain something to him.
+>
+> At that moment the SS man at the pit shouted something to his comrade.
+>
+> The latter counted off about twenty persons and instructed them to go behind the earth mound.
+>
+> Among them was the family which I have mentioned.
+>
+> I well remember a girl, slim and with black hair, who as she passed close to me, pointed to herself and said, "Twenty-three."
+>
+> I walked around the mound and found myself confronted by a tremendous grave.
+>
+> People were closely wedged together and lying on top of each other so that only their heads were visible.
+>
+> Nearly all had blood running over their shoulders from their heads.
+>
+> Some of the people shot were still moving.
+>
+> Some were lifting their arms and turning their heads to show that they were still alive.
+>
+> The pit was already two-thirds full.
+>
+> I estimated that it already contained about a thousand people.
+>
+> I looked for the man who did the shooting, he testified.
+>
+> He was an SS man who sat at the edge of the narrow end of the pit, his feet dangling into the pit.
+>
+> He had a tommy gun on his knees, and he was smoking a cigarette.
+>
+> The people, completely naked, went down some steps which were cut in the clay wall of the pit and clamored over the heads of the people lying there, to the place where the SS man directed them.
+>
+> They lay down in front of the dead or injured people, some caressed those who were still alive and spoke to them in a low voice.
+>
+> Then I heard a series of shots.
+>
+> I looked into the pit and saw that the bodies were twitching, or the heads lying already motionless on top of the bodies that lay before them.
+>
+> Blood was running from their necks.
+>
+> I was surprised that I was not ordered away, but I saw that there were two or three postmen in uniform nearby.
+>
+> The next batch was approaching already.
+>
+> They went down into the pit, lined themselves up against the previous victims, and were shot."

 When you read account after account of these incidents, part of what was called the Holocaust by Bullets before the Holocaust by Gas really got going, it's just as organized sometimes, and just as mechanized and institutionalized, but there are crazy aspects to it.